This article discusses how to travel and work around the world and how to succeed in it long-term while expanding your business in the process.

 Picture that the internet goes out and you need to do important work.
 So, you go to the hotel reception or let your Airbnb host know of the problem.

-At absolute best, you will get crocodile tears and they’ll apologize profusely.
+At absolute best, they’ll apologize profusely.
 Then, they’ll say that it might be several hours at a minimum for the Wi-Fi to start working again.

 When you explain that you can’t just have an afternoon without the internet, they’ll just shrug.
 Mainly because they think you were going to binge-watch a TV show instead of having important meetings with clients or work remotely.